retentionscience/singer-target-resci/README.md

 target-resci takes two types of input:

-1. A config file containing your Stitch client id and access token
+1. A config file containing your ReSci credentials
 2. A stream of Singer-formatted data on stdin

 Create config file to contain your ReSci api_key and site_id: